IHTSDO/snowstorm/docs/updating-snomed-and-extensions.md

 ## Upgrading an Extension/Edition to the new International Edition

-We now need to upgrade the local extension/edition branch.
+Once a new version of the International Edition is imported local extensions/editions can be upgraded.

 In our example, we will now merge the MAIN branch into the SNOMEDCT-ES branch using the CodeSystem upgrade endpoint using the shortname, SNOMEDCT-ES, `/codesystems/SNOMEDCT-ES/upgrade`:
 ```json